CrazyFedde/docs/command-list.md

 # Command List

-Below you'll find a list of all **84** commands that Ava has, along with a short description of what the command does, if you'd like to know more about the command, like what permissions or roles is required to run the command, different aliases or a more in depth description, et cetera, you can click on the command links and you'll be taken to a more descriptive version of the command.
+Below you'll find a list of all **84** commands that Ava has, along with a short description of what each command does.
+If you'd like to know more about the command, like what permissions or roles are required to run the command, different aliases or anything similar you can click on the command links and you'll be taken to a more descriptive version of the command.

-## Table of Content
+## Table of Contents

 - [Help Command](#help)
 - [Administration](#administration)